JadeSure/Data-Engineering-Cloud/README.md

 merge more dimensions to 1(they have surrogate keys with each other)

 #### Multiple hierarchies in dimensions
-calendar date dimension: day, month, year...
+calendar date dimension: day, month, year... or region, state, district, city...

 #### Flags and indicators as dimension attributes
-Cryptic abbreviations as true/false flags.
+Cryptic abbreviations as true/false, yes/no flags to 1/0.

+#### Null attributes in dimesnion
+do not leval 'Null' in here, which may make a misunderstanding; leave unknown or not applicable.

 #### Calendar date dimension
 do not need surrogate key, date can be a primary key ==? to metadata

+#### Role playing dimensions
+a single physical dimension can be referenced multiple times in a fact table, with each reference linking to a logically distinct role for the dimension.

+#### Junk dimensions
+for too many 'join' to different similar tables, which can be used to combine together to avoid meaningless joins. eg. 3, 3, 3 tables and then combine it to 3*3*3 to 27 rows one table.

+#### Snowflaked dimensions
+multiple hierarchy with including each other (not recommend)

 #### Outrigger dimensions
-with dimensions and subdimension....
+with dimensions and subdimension (one layer extension)....

 ## Basic Fact Table Techniques
 • Fact table structure